 Yellow Cake with Chocolate Frosting

-Living at 9350' above sea level, cakes are what I have the most
+Living in the mountains, cakes are what I have the most trouble with

 Arthur Baking but altered by their instructions